Muzietto/es6-lambda-calculus/README.md

     var IDENTITY = x => x;
     var SUM = x => y => x + y;

-alas, using ES6 we cannot shift bound variables to the left (use Haskell for that...)
+alas, using ES6 we cannot shift variables to the left (use Haskell for that...)

 ### function applications